6 Natural Remedies to Treat Throat Infections

 - Dilute a tablespoon of salt in 250 ml of water.

-- Gargle with this mixture once every hour, but never swallow.
+- Gargle with this mixture once every hour, but never swallow it.
 Just let it reach the back of your throat for a few seconds before you spit it out, and then repeat.

 3. Garlic, the best natural antibiotic

-Everyone knows that garlic still stands as the most powerful natural antibiotic available, and you can find it practically anywhere.
+Everyone knows that garlic still stands as the most powerful natural antibiotic available.
+Additionally, you can find it practically anywhere.
 It’s effective, healthy, and has no negative side effects.
-So why not try it next time you have a throat infection?
+So why not try it to treat throat infections?
 Here’s how:

 - Crush a clove of garlic and dilute it in half a cup of water.
 Drink up.